How to keep allergens out of your home is top of mind for many allergy sufferers in Kentuckiana.

 3. Consider Regular Air Duct Cleaning

-Most experts recommend that a property’s air ducts be professionally cleaned every three to five years – and perhaps even more regularly if there are household residents that are more sensitive to allergens.
+Most experts recommend that a property’s air ducts be professionally cleaned every three to five years – and perhaps even more regularly if household residents are more sensitive to allergens.

-Over time, the likes of dust, dirt, debris, pet dander, pollen, and more are bound to build up in a property’s duct work.
+Over time, dust, dirt, debris, pet dander, pollen, and more are bound to build up in a property’s ductwork.
 And when either the heat or air kicks on and the air begins to circulate through the system and up to the vents, it’s then blowing these contaminants into the rooms of the home.
-A professional air duct cleaning is essentially a thorough vacuuming of your duct system.
-Not only will it remove contaminants, but it will disinfect and sanitize and remove any odors that are present in the duct work.
+A professional air duct cleaning is a thorough vacuum of your duct system.
+Not only will it remove contaminants, but it will disinfect and sanitize and remove any odors present in the ductwork.

 4. Have Your Heating System Checked

-Some heating systems can have a big impact on air quality.
+Some heating systems can have a big impact on indoor air quality.